NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/Creating-Surface-Mount-Parts.md

 ![](images/adafruit2.png)

+#### Creating a Device

+The device editor, just like the other steps have mostly gotten a cosmetic refresh.
+Important buttons are outlined above and below, and otherwise the Adafruit tutorial is good to go through for final steps!

 ### Reading Datasheets
 Interpreting datasheets takes some practice.
 Here are some tips:

 * The datasheet includes data on many switches.
 Make sure you are looking at the correct part of the sheet.
 * There are several mechanical drawings.
-For creating a package, you are interested in solder pad layout (in the "Drilling diagrams" section, since most of the drawings are for throughhole parts).
+For creating a footprint, you are interested in solder pad layout (in the "Drilling diagrams" section, since most of the drawings are for throughhole parts).
 * Don't assume drawings are for scale.
 Instead, use the numerical values given.
 ###

-### Additional Requirements for Your Package
+### Additional Requirements for Your Footprint
-The package should be called `SCHURTER-1301.9315`, the symbol should be called `TACTILE-BUTTON`, and the device should be called `TACTILE-BUTTON`, and the variant should be called `SHURTER-1301.9315`.
+The footprint should be called `SCHURTER-1301.9315`, the symbol should be called `TACTILE-BUTTON`, and the device should be called `TACTILE-BUTTON`, and the variant should be called `SHURTER-1301.9315`.

-Name the pins to match the PCB layout drawing in the data sheet, and orient your package to match the drawing as well.
-This is a good practice because it makes it easy to see that your package matches the drawing.
+Name the pins to match the PCB layout drawing in the data sheet, and orient your footprint to match the drawing as well.
+This is a good practice because it makes it easy to see that your footprint matches the drawing.

 Make sure that the length of your smds in the long dimension, and the width is the shorter dimension.